 Here are a few helpful things to know while planning your trip to Key West:

 - When is the best time to visit Key West?
-The best time to visit Key West is late fall.
-By this time of year, it will be in the 80s-90s during the day and the rainy season will be ending, so you won’t have to worry as much about random showers interrupting your day.
-The peak summer tourist season will also have ended, so the island will be less crowded and places to stay will typically be cheaper.
+The best time to visit Key West is in the spring, between March and May.
+By this time of year, it will be about 80-85 degrees during the day and before hurricane season begins, so you won’t have to worry as much about random showers interrupting your day.
+The peak winter tourist season will also have ended, so the island will be less crowded and places to stay will typically be cheaper.

 - Should I rent a car?
 I wouldn’t recommend it.
 The island is so small you can Uber/Lyft to the place you’re staying, then walk or bike to nearly everything else you need to.
 If you do choose to rent a car, I have to warn you, as a terrible driver myself, I would NEVER drive in Key West.
 The roads are super busy, not only with cars, but with mopeds and bicycles.
 If you do choose to drive, bring change: you’ll be parking on the street most of the time and most of the meters only take exact change.
 The one benefit of renting a car is that you can take a scenic drive down the Overseas Highway, where you can stop and take pictures of the ocean only a few feet away from the road.